angrybacon/doomsday-wiki/markdown/articles/2018/03/06/scg-worcester-report.md

 -1 Conjurer's Bauble
 +1 Thoughtseize

 G2: He has a Draw4 on turn 1 but draws garbage again.
-We rip eachother's hands apart with discard and start a topdeck war.
+We rip each other's hands apart with discard and start a topdeck war.
 I eventually find a Wish, go to grab a Doomdsay and... shit it's not there.
 I forgot to put it back in my board after last game.
 I just have to pass, but my opponent can't draw a business spell to